 Erste Group implemented a variety of initiatives to support female leadership.
-In Austria, the Erste Women's Hub employee resource group continued key initiatives such as the WoMentoring program, financial education for women, networking events for female employees and clients and focused on encouraging more men to take advantage of parental leave options and flexible working.
-A new initiative focusing on Erste Women in IT (Erste WIT) was launched to look at ways in which to encourage more women to pursue IT careers and develop those who are in IT.
+In Austria, initiatives such as the Erste Women's Hub employee resource group, the WoMentoring program, financial education for women, networking events for female employees and clients were continued.
+Another focus was on encouraging more men to take advantage of parental leave options and flexible working.
+A new initiative focusing on Erste Women in IT (Erste WIT) was launched to encourage more women to pursue IT careers and develop those who are in IT.
 Erste Bank Hungary launched Erste No (Women's Club) which focuses on promoting a family friendly organisation, the work-life balance of working women and supporting mothers returning from maternity leave, as well as on mentoring and networking activities.
-Slovenská sporiteľňa organised a networking conference for its female managers ZenyZenam (women to women) and Česká spořitelna continues to support female leadership through its internal and external mentoring activities.
-To increase the number of women in senior management positions, Erste Group also aims for a greater gender and age balance in its talent pools.
+Slovenská sporitel'ňa organised a networking conference for its female managers ZenyZenam (women to women) and Česká spořitelna continues to support female leadership through its internal and external mentoring activities.